Efficient gradient-based methods for bilevel learning via recycling Krylov subspaces: Numerical experiments

 Next, we select a few different Hessian systems and consider how the different quantities change throughout each RMINRES run, and plot the results in Figure~\ref{fig:approx_stop}.
 We see that projection onto a subspace with information associated with the current linear system serves as a good approximation of the true hypergradient error, especially for early iterations.
 This could motivate using a strategy inspired by \cite{wang2007lto}, in which a recycle space to be employed for the next linear system solve is updated during the RMINRES run with information of the current system's solution space.
 In particular, one could consider a stopping criterion that employs this iteratively updated recycle space.
 Similar to Figure~\ref{fig:approx_stop_all}, the proposed hypergradient error approximation regularly serves as a lower bound for the other quantities.
+Interestingly, for the 94th Hessian system one approximation is slightly larger than the true hypergradient error, which suggests that the proposed approximation may not be able to be formally viewed as a projected version.